 When you know better, you’re able to do better.

 The new knowledge of how painful it is to lose a beloved, precious pet allowed me to understand the devastation my family and friends had previously been through.

 Pet loss is hard.

 Our family had a lot of love and support.
 Others aren’t as fortunate though.
-I think something that compounds pet loss is that there is very little concern or compassion from family and friends.
+I think something that compounds pet loss for so many is there is very little concern or compassion from family and friends.
 Many (like me previously) think, “It’s just a dog….you can get a new one,” not understanding how untrue that is.
 Yes, you can get a new dog, but a person intensely misses the unique, wonderful dog … and the amazing relationship and love they shared with the specific dog (or pet) they lost.

 Before our precious puppy’s diagnosis and death, my son had made arrangements to get another sweet puppy.
 He wanted to give Titan a friend and had put down a deposit.
 We were scheduled to put our 2 year-old puppy down on a Friday, and were scheduled to pick up the new puppy on the Sunday after.
 We were shocked when Titan’s cancer treatments started working so we called off the euthanasia.
 (More about this on an upcoming blog).

 I can’t tell you how many people told us, “Just pour yourself into the new puppy.
 Be grateful you have the new puppy and your other dog.”
 Of course, they were only trying to help us, but so many of our extended family and friends just didn’t understand how great of a loss we were going through.
 We are still hurting from the loss.
 Titan just isn’t replaceable.
 The relationship each of us built with him the whole two years we had him can’t be replicated.
 Our circumstances just aren’t the same as when we got Titan…and I’d never want to go through a major grief experience to duplicate how that special bond was formed.